 The Trust is a registered investment company organized under the laws of the State of Delaware on July 26, 2018.
-The Trust utilizes the ActiveShares® methodology licensed from Precidian Investments, LLC ("Precidian").
-The Gabelli Growth Innovators ETF (the "Growth Innovators Fund"), the Gabelli Financial Services Opportunities ETF (the "Financial Services Fund"), the Gabelli Equity Income ETF (the "Equity Income Fund") (f/k/a Gabelli Global Small Cap ETF), the Gabelli Small & Mid Cap ETF (the "Small & Mid Cap Fund"), the Gabelli Micro Cap ETF (the "Micro Cap Fund"), the Gabelli Love Our Planet & People ETF (the "Love Our Planet Fund"), the Gabelli Automation ETF (the "Automation Fund") (f/k/a Gabelli Asset ETF), the Gabelli Commercial Aerospace and Defense ETF (the "Aerospace and Defense Fund") (f/k/a Gabelli Equity Income ETF), and the Gabelli Green Energy ETF (the "Green Energy Fund") are each a series of the Trust.
+The Gabelli Financial Services Opportunities ETF (the "Financial Services Fund" or the "Fund"), the Gabelli Growth Innovators ETF (the "Growth Innovators Fund"), the Gabelli Equity Income ETF (the "Equity Income Fund") (f/k/a Gabelli Global Small Cap ETF), the Gabelli Small & Mid Cap ETF (the "Small & Mid Cap Fund"), the Gabelli Love Our Planet & People ETF (the "Love Our Planet Fund"), the Gabelli Automation ETF (the "Aerospace and Defense ETF), and the Gabelli Green Energy ETF (the "Green Energy Fund") are each a series of the Trust (each, a "Series," and collectively, the "Series").
 The Gabelli Financial Services Fund, Gabelli Green Energy Fund, and Gabelli Micro Cap Fund are classified as non-diversified investment companies.
 The Trust's principal office is located at One Corporate Center, Rye, New York 10580-1422.
-Each Fund is advised by Gabelli Funds, LLC (the "Adviser").
+Each Series is advised by Gabelli Funds, LLC (the "Adviser").